- tetracycline hydrochloride

 Not known: hypersensitivity reactions including Stevens-Johnson syndrome, angioedema, toxic epidermal necrolysis, urticaria, anaphylaxis, anaphylactoid purpura, pericarditis, and exacerbation of systemic lupus erythematosus (see sections 4.3 and 4.8), fixed drug eruptions, exfoliative dermatitis.

 Not known: brown-black microscopic discolouration of thyroid tissue.
 No abnormalities of thyroid function are known to occur.

 Nervous system disorders:

-Frequency not known: bulging fontanelles in infants; benign intracranial hypertension in juveniles and adults (see section 4.3).
+Not known: bulging fontanelles in infants; benign intracranial hypertension in juveniles and adults (see section 4.3).
 Presenting features were headache, dizziness, tinnitus and visual disturbances including blurring of vision, scotomata and diplopia.
+Permanent visual loss has been reported.
 Treatment should cease if evidence of raised intracranial pressure develops.

-Rare: dysphagia, oesophagitis and oesophageal ulceration (most of these patients took medication immediately before going to bed)
+Rare: dysphagia, oesophagitis and oesophageal ulceration (most of these patients took medication immediately before going to bed or with inadequate fluids)

 Rare: transient increases in liver function tests, hepatitis, jaundice, hepatic failure.